smartcontractresearchforum/docs/en/hiring_project_management.md

 * Some formal Project Management experience is a nice to have, *but not required*
 * Blockchain/cryptocurrency knowledge preferred, *but not required*

-## Specifics
+## Compensation & Logistics

 * Fully remote
 * Hourly pay - negotiable, competitive
-* Part-time (~10-15 hours) to start, opportunities to increase with time
+* Part-time (10-15 hours) to start, opportunities to increase with time
 * Compensation in cryptocurrency preferred

-## To Apply
+## How to Apply

-Please send an email to work@smartcontractresearch.org that includes:
+To apply, please email [eugene@smartcontractresearch.org](mailto:eugene@smartcontractresearch.org) and include:

-* Your CV/resume
+* CV/resume
-* A short blurb (1-2 paragraphs) about why you're interested
+* A short blurb (1-2 paragraphs) about why you’re interested
-* Links to previous work, githubs, etc.
+* Links to previous work, Github, etc.

 ## Learn More About SCRF